Cloudxtreme/frontend-1/README.md

 I opted to proxy pass all assets to the `assets` container.
 This is for convenience because Docker VM can be on various IPs.
 See `docker/website/files/usr/share/nginx/html/index.html`.

 You will notice, I am using URL paths without a trailing slash.
-If you would like trialing slash, you can change the redirect in `docker/website/files/etc/nginx/conf.d/default.conf`.
+If you would like trailing slash, you can change the redirect in `docker/website/files/etc/nginx/conf.d/default.conf`.